Super Bowl LXI: Television

-Super Bowl LXI is scheduled to be televised nationally by ESPN and simulcast on ABC.
-It will be the fourth Super Bowl to be broadcast as part of the 11-year NFL television contract, which allows a four-year rotation between CBS, Fox, NBC and ABC/ESPN.
-This would mark the first time ABC will have aired the Super Bowl since Super Bowl XL, and the first time ever that ESPN will have aired the Super Bowl.
+Super Bowl LXI is scheduled to be televised nationally by ABC and ESPN in English and ESPN Deportes in Spanish.
+It will be the fourth Super Bowl to be broadcast as part of the current 11-year NFL television contract, which allows a four-year rotation between CBS, Fox, NBC and ABC/ESPN.
+This would mark the first time ABC will have aired the Super Bowl since 2005's Super Bowl XL, and the first time that ESPN will air a live Super Bowl in the United States in English.
+Univision will also carry a separate Spanish broadcast on broadcast television.
+ESPN's president of content Burke Magnus stated that its popular Peyton and Eli altcast would "definitely be a part" of the game.